 For a number of years there was a troop of Boy Scouts conducted under the auspices of The-Church-in-the-Gardens, with W. P. McCulloch and others as Scoutmasters.
 The troop was disbanded for a time, but the work has been started again

 MODEL OF COMMUNITY HOUSE

 Project of the Church-in-the-Gardens, planned to serve the whole community.
-Will be built on land given by this Fall with Lyndon Burton, one of the members of the troop in the early days, as the Scoutmaster.

-Mrs. Susie D. Smith.
+Will be built on land given by Mrs. Susie D. Smith.